priscillahmatipe/operators-and-variables/README.md

 # operators-and-variables
-operators and variables in python and given examples and methods
+operators, variables,lists,tuples,data types in python and given examples and methods